Axylos/pubclient/docs/ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccount.md

 ### NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccount

-`func NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccount(accountName string, accountId string, accountType string, buyingPower ComHellopublicUserapigatewayApiRestPortfolioGatewayBuyingPower, equity []ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity, positions []ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioPosition, orders []ComHellopublicUserapigatewayApiRestOrderGatewayOrder, ) *ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccount`
+`func NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccount(accountName string, accountId string, accountType ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountAccountType, buyingPower ComHellopublicUserapigatewayApiRestPortfolioGatewayBuyingPower, equity []ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity, positions []ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioPosition, orders []ComHellopublicUserapigatewayApiRestOrderGatewayOrder, ) *ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccount`

 NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccount instantiates a new ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccount object
 This constructor will assign default values to properties that have it defined,